City-Bureau/field-guide/site/content/on-assignment/live-tweeting.md

 1. Navigate to the Twitter home screen by selecting the house icon on the bottom left side of your screen.
 2. Select the "new tweet" button on the bottom right side of the screen (This button looks like a feather with a plus sign on the bottom right side of your screen)
 3. Write and post your first tweet.
-4. Return to the Twitter home screen.
-5. Select your first tweet.
+4. Select your first tweet.
-6. Tweet your second tweet as a reply to the first, using the speech bubble or the blue "Add Another Tweet" button.
+5. Tweet your second tweet as a reply to the first, using the speech bubble or the blue "Add Another Tweet" button.
 Avoid the grey "Add Another Tweet" button as it replies to the selected tweet and may break or loop your thread.
-7. Reply to **each subsequent tweet** to continue the thread.
+6. Reply to **each subsequent tweet** to continue the thread.

 ![](/img/screen-shot-2019-01-30-at-12.02.46-pm.png)